 Thanks to these numerical models and a close working relationship with other countries such as Chile, it was detected that the vivid phenomenon on the Mexican Pacific coast was caused by a low-pressure system south of the equator.

 At the end of April and beginning of May 2015, the phenomenon known as the "ocean swell" was experienced with great intensity in the areas of the Pacific, from Chiapas to Baja California Sur.

-The effects were felt with much more force in the coastal areas, causing flooding in sectors bordering the beaches and originating, in addition, different degrees of erosion, which sometimes cause damage to nearby constructions such as the structure of minor piers and houses that because of their location are exposed to the direct effects of the tidal wave.
+The effects were felt with much more force in the coastal areas, causing flooding in sectors bordering the beaches and originating, in addition, different degrees of erosion, which sometimes cause damage to nearby constructions such as the structure of minor piers and houses because of their location is exposed to the direct effects of the tidal wave.